 Step 2: Pour in the vanilla extract, avocado oil, then whisk again.

-Step 3: Add the sour cream then whisk to incorporate.
+Step 3: Add the greek yogurt then whisk to incorporate.

 Step 4: To the same bowl, add in the flour, baking soda, and baking powder.
 Whisk until most of the flour is combined.